KronkCode/Operating-System-HW1/README.md

   - Execution: Increment current time and decrement burst of the current process.
   - Completion: Repeat steps 2-7 until all processes are completed.

+## Promblem With SJF_Function.py
+  - c2-sjf.in WORKS
+  - Webcourses example WORKS

+  - c10-sjf.in WRONG
+  - c5-sjf.in WRONG

+  For some reason there is a promblme only when its a process that need to be replaced before finishing since there is a shorter process that arrived